Rebecca Lynn Howard: Career

 In 2001, accompanied on the piano by Jim Brickman, Howard sang "Simple Things," the lead single from his album of the same name.
 The song peaked at No. 1 on Billboard's Adult Contemporary Chart.

 The title track of her second album, Forgive (2002) reached No. 12 on Billboard, broke Top 10 on the Radio and Records country chart, and became a Top 40 single.
 Two more singles followed in 2003: "What a Shame" and "I Need a Vacation," which respectively reached No. 43 and No. 49 on Billboard's Hot Country Songs.
 Howard exited MCA in 2004.

-In 2004, Howard shared in her second Grammy Award for "If I Could Only Win Your Love," a duet with Ronnie Dunn for Livin', Lovin', Losin': Songs of the Louvin Brothers.
+In 2004, Howard recorded a cover of "If I Could Only Win Your Love," a duet with Ronnie Dunn for Livin', Lovin', Losin': Songs of the Louvin Brothers.
 Howard has sung vocals on numerous albums for major artists, including Dolly Parton, Patty Loveless, and Vince Gill.
 She has also toured extensively with Kenny Rogers, Alan Jackson, Blake Shelton, Gretchen Wilson, and Steven Tyler.
 Howard has been a frequent performer at the Grand Ole Opry ever since her debut in 1994, and toured as one of the headliners of the 2004 Grand Ole Opry American Road Show.

 By 2005, Howard moved to Arista Nashville, where she released two more singles, including "No One'll Ever Love Me," which reached No. 48, and "That's Why I Hate Pontiacs".

 Her third album was 2008's No Rules, on the Saguaro Road label.

 Howard performed "Forgive" on the NBC primetime television drama series Providence.
 The song featured prominently in the Season Five episode "The Sound of Music," with Howard credited as herself.

 Howard has been nominated twice for the Academy of Country Music Awards and is a two-time recipient of the International Bluegrass Music Awards (for "If I Could Only Win Your Love" and "Love Please Stay" on Larry Sparks's album 40.)

 In 2017, Howard announced the debut of her new company, the Second Say, which features Rebecca Lynn Howard as a motivational speaker for corporate and trade association meetings.
 Her company also provides leadership workshops and musical performances.
 "I'm here to connect with people," Howard said.
 "When I'm singing, I'm speaking to people.
 I feel like this venture is an extension of who I am."
 Additionally, she serves as a creativity consultant for business leaders.

 In 2023, Howard released the first single "I Am My Mother" from her latest album "I'm Not Who You Think I Am" released on May 2, 2025, on Pump House Records.